thonny/thonny/docs/translate.md

 ## How to push new strings to POeditor
 When new strings have been marked, you have extract it into the `pot` template file and update all existing `po` files, you want to push the new strings to POeditor.
 Please see this [documentation](https://poeditor.com/kb/importing-and-exporting-strings) on how to import files to POeditor.
 Just import the `pot` template file.

+## Translating Help pages

+HelpView takes its content from `thonny/plugins/help`.
+The root of this location contains original (English) content, translated content is under subdirectories.

+In order to add a translations for a new language, create a subdirectory with the code of your language under `thonny/plugins/help` and add translated copies of .rst files into this directory.

+Note that you don't have to translate all pages at once.
+If a page is requested and corresponding file is missing from the directory of current language code, it displays the page in English.